Greetings from Finland!

 The International Day of Happiness proclaimed by the United Nations (20.3) recognizes the relevance of happiness and well-being as universal goals and aspirations in the lives of human beings around the world and the importance of their recognition in public policy objectives.
 For the fifth year running Finland has come first on the World Happiness Index 2021 as the happiest country in the world, so we feel extra proud on this day.

 The Spring equinox (20.3) is taken to mark the astronomical start of spring and the end of the long, dark winter in the Nordics.
 The sun is finally back and the days and nights are finally once more the same length of 12 hours.

 31.3.
 We will move our clocks an hour forward to summer time.

 Palm Sunday (24.3) marks the beginning of the Easter festivities., Children give out cheerfully decorated flowering pussywillow branches, which are meant to bless homes, provide good harvests, and bring all-round good luck for the coming season!
 These branches, displayed in a large flower vase, are the focal point of Easter home decor.

-April: Easter (10.-13.4) is the most important celebration of spring.
+Easter (29.3.-1.4) is the most important celebration of spring.
 Families gather together to celebrate the holidays and homes are decorated with yellow spring flowers.
 Finnish Easter specialties include decorations like bunnies (see the popular Arabia Bunny mugs) and easter chicks, as well as painting eggs and growing baby ryegrass in a bowl.
 These traditions all symbolise new life.
-Children also give out wonderfully decorated flowering pussywillow branches, which are meant to bless homes, provide good harvests, and bring all-round good luck for the coming season!
+Would you like to check our selection of vintage egg cups?

 Your shopping cart is empty